trym-b/Cmake-cpp-samples/README.md

 make
 ```

-4. If applicable, use:
+4. For installing files (for CMake-create-shared-library only), use:

 ```
 sudo make install
 ```

-(only for CMake-create-shared-library)

 CMake-basic-example contains an example of basic usage of CMake.